evkx/evkx.github.io/content/models/mercedes/eqa/EQA_300_4MATIC/_index.md

 You can choose between two sound systems on the Mercedes-EQ EQA 300 4MATIC.
 With the Standard, you get seven speakers with a max system output of 100 watts.
 With the Advanced Soundsystem, you get nine speakers with a max system output of 225 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
+In addition, with the a standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Mercedes-EQ EQA 300 4MATIC supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 4 USB-C connections as standard.
-As an option you can get additional 2 USB-C connections.
+As an option, you can get additional 2 USB-C connections.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.